 But Johnson’s lawyers were permitted to examine Bono’s clothing.
 The lack of any blood, rips, or tears, they argued, could help support the claim of demonic involvement.
 However, no one in the court was convinced.

-Inspiring The Conjuring: The Devil Made Me Do It
+How This Story Inspired The Conjuring: The Devil Made Me Do It

-As Johnson languished behind bars, Gerald Brittle’s book about the incident, The Devil in Connecticut, was published with help from Lorraine Warren.
+As Arne Johnson languished behind bars, Gerald Brittle’s book about the incident, The Devil in Connecticut, was published with help from Lorraine Warren.
 On top of that, the trial also inspired the production of a television movie called The Demon Murder Case.

 David Glatzel’s brother Carl was not amused.
 He ended up suing Brittle and Warren for the book, alleging that it violated his right to privacy.
 He also said that it was an “intentional affliction of emotional distress.”
 Further, he claimed the narrative was a hoax created by the Warrens, who took advantage of his brother’s mental health for money.